 They concluded that the employer had carried out a fair disciplinary process and reached a reasonable conclusion, so the dismissal was upheld as fair.

 It is interesting that the Claimant did not also seek to bring a religious discrimination claim.
-However, it is unlikely that this claim would have been successful either: it is clear from other authorities that once employees are warned to stop improperly proselytising at work but they continue to do so, resulting in disciplinary action as a consequence, a discrimination claims will is unlikely to be successful.
+However, it is unlikely that this claim would have been successful either: it is clear from other authorities that once employees are warned to stop improperly proselytising at work but they continue to do so, resulting in disciplinary action as a consequence, a discrimination claim is unlikely to be successful.